usarscotus/legal-directory/frcmp/rule_32.md

 (i) 18 U.S.C. §3593 (c) or another statute requires otherwise; or

-(ii) the court finds that the information in the record enables it to meaningfully exercise its sentencing authority under 18 U.S.C. §3553, and the court explains its finding on the record.
+&nbsp;&nbsp;(ii) the court finds that the information in the record enables it to meaningfully exercise its sentencing authority under 18 U.S.C. §3553, and the court explains its finding on the record.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Restitution.
 If the law permits restitution, the probation officer must conduct an investigation and submit a report that contains sufficient information for the court to order restitution.